bhuwan1990/POCChatGPTCore/README.md

 * Visual Studio 2022
 * .NET Core 6.0

+Note: Application consumes chat GPT API which API Key need to be set appsettings.json file.
+Replace youe OpenAIKey to run this.
 ## Installing

 Once you have downloaded the source code and opened the solution file in Visual Studio, you can run the application to set up your account.